ahmedsamirir/Flask-Ecommerce-EDA/README.md

 - Utilizing SQL queries to extract meaningful information from the dataset stored in a MySQL database (version 8.0.35).
 - Creating visualizations in Jupyter Notebooks for in-depth exploration.

+## Power BI Visualizations
+- Load the data from the created database with the appropriate connector.
+- Build a data model for the extracted data.
+- Design a Power BI dashboard that provides meaningful insights from the data.
+- Utilize appropriate visualizations (charts, graphs, etc.).
+- Submit the Power BI file along with a brief explanation of your design choices.

 ## Documentation:

 - Providing clear and concise documentation for the Flask web application.